Deep Weakly-Supervised Learning Methods for Classification and Localization in Histology Images: A Survey: Introduction

-Given the large number of digitized exams, automated systems have become a part of the routine clinical detection of breast cancer \cite{tang2009computer}.
-Automated analysis of the spatial structures in histology images could be traced back to early works \cite{bartels1992bayesian,hamilton1994expert,weind1998invasive}.
-Different techniques for image processing and machine learning (ML) have been investigated for identifying discriminative structures and classifying histology images \cite{he2012histology}, including thresholding \cite{gurcan2006image, petushi2006large}, active contours \cite{Bamford2001}, Bayesian classifiers \cite{Naik2007}, graphs to model spatial structures \cite{bilgin2007cell, tabesh2007multifeature}, and ensemble methods based on Support Vector Machines and Adaboost \cite{doyle2006detecting, qureshi2008adaptive}.
-An overview of these techniques and their applications is provided in \cite{gurcan2009histopathological,he2012histology, Veta2014}.
-Recently, deep learning (DL) models have attracted much attention in histology image analysis \cite{belharbi2019weakly,belharbi2020minmaxuncer,courtiol2018classification,Dimitriou2019,iizuka2020deep,janowczyk2016deep,li2018cancer,srinidhi2019deep}.
-Such models are the focus of this paper.
+Given the large number of digitized exams in use, automated systems have become a part of the clinical routines for breast cancer detection~\citep{tang2009computer}.
+Automated analysis of the spatial structures in histology images can be traced back to early works~\citep{bartels1992bayesian,hamilton1994expert,weind1998invasive}.
+Various image processing and machine learning (ML) techniques have been investigated in a bid to identify discriminative structures and classify histology images~\citep{he2012histology}; these include thresholding~\citep{gurcan2006image, petushi2006large}, active contours~\citep{Bamford2001}, Bayesian classifiers~\citep{Naik2007}, graphs used to model spatial structures~\citep{bilgin2007cell, tabesh2007multifeature}, and ensemble methods based on Support Vector Machines and Adaboost~\citep{doyle2006detecting, qureshi2008adaptive}.
+An overview of these techniques and their applications is provided in~\citep{gurcan2009histopathological,he2012histology, Veta2014}.
+Recently, deep learning (DL) models have attracted a lot of attention in histology image analysis~\citep{belharbi2020DeepAlJoinClSegWeakAnn,negevsbelharbi2022,belharbi2019weakly,belharbi2022minmaxuncer,courtiol2018classification,Dimitriou2019,iizuka2020deep,janowczyk2016deep,li2018cancer,srinidhi2019deep}.
+In the present paper, we continue in the same vein and focus on the application of DL models in histology image analysis.